Asahel-code/green_market/README.md

-# E-commerce App - Fresh Market
+# E-commerce App - Fresh Green Market

 This is an ecommerce web application that enable a grocery vendor to sell and supply his/her grocery product to interested customers.
 The app offers the ability for a customer to buy this groceries online and pay them instantly